RCasatta/liquid-web-wallet/README.md

 **NOTE: only a mock up for now**

 A [Liquid](https://liquid.net) web wallet that runs in the browser.

-Watch-only mode works in any modern browser, connection with [JADE](https://blockstream.com/jade/) works on chrome, chromium, edge.
+Watch-only mode works in any modern browser, connection with [JADE](https://blockstream.com/jade/) requires web serial and works on chrome, chromium, edge.

 Based on [LWK wasm](https://github.com/Blockstream/lwk/tree/master/lwk_wasm)